Faissen/Musical-preferences-Springfield-vs-Shelbyville---Tripleten-Bootcamp/README.md

 The project tests predefined hypotheses and explores user behavior patterns across both cities.

 Results:

 The analysis revealed several key insights:

 1. Genre Preferences
 Both cities share the same top three genres—pop, dance, and rock—although the order of preference differs slightly.
 Overall, the musical taste profile is very similar across the two populations.

 2. Day Preferences
-Listening behavior varies by city:
+Listening behavior varies by city with distinct weekly engagement patterns:
 * Springfield shows a clear peak on Fridays
 * Shelbyville reaches its highest activity on Wednesdays

-This indicates distinct weekly engagement patterns.

 3. Hour Preferences

 The peak listening hours in both cities are 20:00, 14:00, and 13:00, though the ranking differs.
 These hours consistently show the highest user activity.

 4. Overall Listening Volume

 Springfield users listen to music more than twice as much as Shelbyville users.
 Possible explanations include population differences or the use of alternative music platforms, but the current dataset does not allow a definitive conclusion.